Washington Metro: Derailments

-On October 12, 2021, a 7000-series Blue Line train derailed outside the Arlington Cemetery station.
+On October 12, 2021, a 7000-series Blue Line train derailed outside Arlington Cemetery.
 This forced the evacuation of all 187 passengers on board with no reported injuries.
 Cause of the derailment was initially stated to be an axle not up to specifications and resulted in sidelining the entire 7000-series fleet of trains, approximately 60% of WMATA's current trains through Friday, October 29, 2021, for further inspection.
-On October 28, 2021, WMATA announced that the system would continue running at a reduced capacity through November 15, 2021 as further investigation took place.
+On October 28, 2021, WMATA announced that the system would continue running at a reduced capacity through November 15, 2021, as further investigation took place.
 The inspection determined a defect causes the car's wheels to be pushed outward.
 As of July 2022, the system was still running without most 7000-series cars.
 Workers manually inspect wheels on eight trains daily to catch the defect before it becomes problematic; the remaining cars are out of service pending an automated fix.

 Safety measures

 On July 13, 2009, WMATA adopted a "zero tolerance" policy for train or bus operators found to be texting or using other hand-held devices while on the job.
 This new and stricter policy came after investigations of several mass-transit accidents in the U.S. found that operators were texting at the time of the accident.
 The policy change was announced the day after a passenger of a Metro train videotaped the operator texting while operating the train.